-REDWOOD CANYON PUBLIC GOLF COURSE This 18-hole public golf course is open daily, 7:00am to sunset.
+REDWOOD CANYON PUBLIC GOLF COURSE

+This 18-hole public golf course is open daily, 7:00am to sunset.
 The driving range is open from 7:00am to 6:30pm.
 Events and restaurant: 510-537-8001, ext.
 226. Pro Shop: 510-537-8001, ext.
 221.

-ANTHONY CHABOT FAMILY CAMPGROUND Year-round camping is available in a eucalyptus grove overlooking Lake Chabot.
+ANTHONY CHABOT FAMILY CAMPGROUND

+Year-round camping is available in a eucalyptus grove overlooking Lake Chabot.
 Spacious tent sites, disabled accessible sites and facilities, RV hookup sites (max length 35 feet; sewage, water, 30-amp electric), and hot showers are available.
-Daily Fishing Access Permits and firewood are sold at the campground.
+Daily Fishing Access Permits and firewood are sold at the campground kiosk.
 Registered campers park free at the Lake Chabot Marina.
 Stay Limit: 15 consecutive days; 30 total days per year with a 2-day minimum break following the first 15-day visit.
-There are fees for tent camping and for full hookup sites, for second or visiting vehicles, and for dogs.
+There are fees for hike-in, drive-in, and RV hook-up campsites, for extra or visiting vehicles, and for dogs.
 Reservations are recommended year-round.
 Campground gates close at 10:00pm.